 A wide variety of peer groups can be created by combining different data dimensions, and descriptive statistics can be calculated to examine the dispersion and concentration of institutions within the group.
-The creation of customised peer groups and PGA can be greatly facilitated by data available in a flexible IT infrastructure, one which could allow users to slice and dice data across several dimensions and automatically generate statistics and trend analysis.
+The creation of customised peer groups and PGA can be greatly facilitated by data placed in a flexible IT infrastructure that would allow the user to slice and dice the data across several dimensions and automatically generate statistics and trend analysis.
 In this context, the facts (risk indicators) could potentially become dimensions, generally after a bucketing on the risk indicator has been performed.
-Though the main data source would be risk indicators generated from regulatory returns, the addition of external information, either available internally to Competent Authorities or from market sources, would only enrich the analysis and extracted insights.
+Though the main data source would be risk indicators generated from regulatory returns, the addition of external information either from NCAs or from market sources would only enrich the analysis and insight.